finos/common-domain-model/documentation/source/cdm-overview.rst

   * Reference Data
   * Mapping (Synonym)

 * **Executable code distribution**, automatically generated from the model definitions using `available code generators <https://docs.rosetta-technology.io/dsl/codegen-readme.html#what-code-generators-are-available>`_ from the Rosetta DSL.
 Once a code generator is implemented for a particular language, the corresponding code generation is included as part of the CDM build and release process, allowing the CDM to be automatically distributed in that language going forward.
 * **Default implementation**, comprising manually-written code (in Java) which, combined with the auto-generated code, provides a complete implementation of the model.
 This hand-written code is distributed together with the CDM to facilitate adoption by firms, which can directly use the CDM distribution to set-up and test an implementation.
 The default implementation can be used in its original state or be disabled or extended by industry participants in their implementation.
 For example, the default implementation uses the de-facto Java hash function for the *key* meta-data that supports the CDM cross-referencing mechanism.
 Firms may elect to use an alternative implementation.

-.. note:: While the Java executable code distribution is complete, i.e. it represents the entire CDM as defined in Rosetta (plus any associated default implementation), some other distributions may only capture parts of the model: for instance, the Scala and TypeScript distributions include the complete data model and the function specifications, but not the executable code for functions.
+.. note:: While the Java executable code distribution is complete, i.e. it represents the entire CDM as defined in Rosetta (plus any associated default implementation), some other distributions may only capture parts of the model.
+For instance, the Scala and TypeScript distributions include the complete data model and the function specifications, but not the executable code for functions.

 Versioning
 """"""""""

 The CDM is developed, built and released using standard software source-control management.
 Each new released version is announced to users via a *release note* that describes the change introduced by that new version.
-The CDM release history is available in the `Release Section <https://docs.rosetta-technology.io/cdm/releases/all.html>`_ of the CDM documentation.
+The CDM release history is available in the `Release Section <../releases/all.html>`_ of the CDM documentation.

 The CDM is released using the semantic versioning system.
 The format of a version number is MAJOR.MINOR.PATCH (e.g. ``1.23.456``), where the: